jarekb84/Grandus/docs/projects/project-01-establish-core-feedback-loop/epic-01-targeted-expansion-and-resource-setup/story-04-implement-limited-initial-stone-node-mechanics.md

 ## Story Goal

-Allow the player to click on adjacent, uncontrolled hexes in the Territory View to select them as a potential target.
+Ensure the initial Stone node has a capacity of 1 Stone and replenishes slowly (e.g., every second) after being gathered, using the architecture established in Story 3.

 ---

 ## Initial Acceptance Criteria (Optional Placeholder)

-*   [Placeholder: Clicking on a hex adjacent to the home base hex registers an input event.]
-*   [Placeholder: Clicking an adjacent, uncontrolled hex updates the game state to mark that hex as the 'selected target'.]
-*   [Placeholder: Clicking the home base hex or an already controlled hex does not change the 'selected target' state (or deselects).]
-*   [Placeholder: Clicking a non-adjacent hex does not change the 'selected target' state.]
-*   [Placeholder: Only one hex can be the 'selected target' at a time.]
+*   [Placeholder: The initial Stone node has a maximum capacity defined as 1.]
+*   [Placeholder: Gathering from the node reduces its current capacity.]
+*   [Placeholder: Gathering is prevented if the node's current capacity is 0.]
+*   [Placeholder: After being depleted (capacity 0), the node starts a replenishment timer (e.g., 1 second).]
+*   [Placeholder: Upon timer completion, the node's capacity is restored to 1.]
+*   [Placeholder: The node state (capacity, timer) is managed by the `ResourceNodeStore`/`ResourceService` established in Story 3.]

 ---

 ## Notes / Context

+*   This story implements the specific game mechanics for the initial node's limited capacity and respawn.
-*   Focuses on the input handling and state management for selecting a target hex.
+*   Depends on the state management structure created in Story 3.
-*   Visual feedback for selection is handled in Story 6.
-*   Interaction with the `Expand Combat` button is handled in Story 7.
 *   This story was derived from Epic '01-Targeted-Expansion-And-Resource-Setup' as part of the initial breakdown.

 ---